-The severity of injuries caused by a dog bite will depend on a number of factors, including the location of the bite, the duration of the attack, the strength of the dog, as well as the characteristics of the victim.
-Dog bite injuries can be caused by small dogs and large dogs alike, and by dogs of varying breeds.
+The severity of injuries caused by a dog bite will depend on a number of factors, including the location of the bite, the duration of the attack, the strength of the dog, the breed, as well as the characteristics of the victim.
 Some of the more common injuries caused by dog bites include:

 - Broken bones

 - Traumatic brain injuries

 - Nerve damage

 - Emotional trauma